jfadams1963/Ti_Projects/tiAES-C_version/README.md

 STATUS

-The KeyExpanson and Cypher routines produce FIPS-197 compliand output as verified with block-by-block comparison to the "APPENDIX A - KEY EXPANSION EXAMPLES" and "APPENDIX B – CIPHER EXAMPLE" in the FIPS 197 documentation: https://csrc.nist.gov/files/pubs/fips/197/final/docs/fips-197.pdf  (See tiAES-C_version/portable/src/keyutils.c and tiAES-C_version/portable/src/encr.c)
+The KeyExpanson and Cypher routines produce FIPS-197 compliant output as verified with a block-by-block comparison to the "APPENDIX A - KEY EXPANSION EXAMPLES" and "APPENDIX B – CIPHER EXAMPLE" in the FIPS 197 documentation: https://csrc.nist.gov/files/pubs/fips/197/final/docs/fips-197.pdf  (See tiAES-C_version/portable/src/keyutils.c and tiAES-C_version/portable/src/encr.c)

 Currently the InvCypher routine (tiAES-C_version/portable/src/decr.c) does not correctly decrypt.
 It compiles and runs without error, but the resulting binary does not match the original cleartext.